-(Appointed 5 December 2016)
+(Appointed 1 January 2019)

-TRUSTEES' REPORT (CONTINUED)(INCLUDING DIRECTORS' REPORT) FOR THE YEAR ENDED 30 SEPTEMBER 2017
+TRUSTEES' REPORT (INCLUDING DIRECTORS' REPORT) (CONTINUED) FOR THE YEAR ENDED 30 SEPTEMBER 2018

 The trustees of the charity are also members of the charity.
 Trustees must retire by rotation; one third every year.
 Trustees are appointed by existing trustees and new trustees are familiarised with their duties and responsibilities by existing trustees.
-During the year under review Kenneth Witmer, James Byler and Allen Holst retired by rotation and were re-appointed.
-In December 2016 John Zimmerman and Michael Pauley retired by rotation.
-John Zimmerman was re-appointed and Dirk Eberly was elected to replace Michael Pauley.
-There are no limits to the terms of any Trustees.
+During the year under review Paul Martin and James Kulps retired by rotation and were re-appointed.
+In December 2018 Kenneth Witmer, James Byler and Allen Horst retired by rotation.
+Kenneth Witmer and James Byler were re-appointed; however, Allen Horst stepped down as from 1 January 2019 and John Mark Fisher was appointed in his place from the same date.